rupor-github/wsl-ssh-agent/README.md

 	Set-Service -StartupType Automatic ssh-agent
 ```

-2. Run `wsl-ssh-agent-gui.exe`.
-Basically there are several possible scenarios:
+2. Run `wsl-ssh-agent-gui.exe` with arguments which make sense for your usage.
+Basically there are several ways:

 	* Using `-socket` option specify "well known" path on Windows side and then properly specify the same path in every WSL session: